fhoedemakers/pico-infonesPlus/README.md

 - On the board, push and hold the BOOT button, then press RUN.
 Release the buttons, the drive RPI-RP2 should appear on your computer.
 - Drag and drop the UF2 file on to the RPI-RP2 drive.
 The board will reboot and will now run the emulator.

+> Note: When the emulator won't start and the screen shows "No signal", press the run button once again.
+The emulator will now boot.

 ![Image](assets/WaveShareRP2040_1.jpg)

 ![Image](assets/WaveShareRP2040_2.jpg)